stormpath/stormpath-documentation/source/auth_n.rst

 5.1.3.
 Manage Who Can Log Into Your Application
 ------------------------------------------------

 As is hopefully evident by now, controlling which Accounts can log in to your Application is largely a matter of manipulating the Application's Account Store Mappings.
-For more detailed information about this resource, please see the :ref:`ref-account-store-mapping` section of the Reference chapter.
+For more detailed information about this resource, please see the :ref:`ref-asm` section of the Reference chapter.

 The reason why our user "Han Solo" was able to log in to our application is because the Application resource that represents our Application: ``https://api.stormpath.com/v1/applications/1gk4Dxzi6o4PbdleXaMPLE``, and our "Captains" Directory: ``https://api.stormpath.com/v1/directories/2SKhstu8Plaekcai8lghrp`` are mapped to one another by an **Account Store Mapping**.